-Clocks Timeworx has installed or erected, whether customised or built from scratch.
-Timeworx can design and build clocks to order, to suit outdoor locations, and environments, and able to handle varying weather conditions.
-Please ask for a quotation for your preferred design.
+Timeworx specialises in designing and building clocks to order, to suit all locations, and environments, and able to handle varying weather conditions.
+Clocks up to 5000mm diameter using standard equipment Please ask for a quotation for your preferred design.
 Please contact Timeworx -below- for details.
+We are happy to work with you or your architects/engineers to make your ideas to a reality.

 Auckland Racing Club Totalisator Building